 Rotorua Redwoods Swinging Bridge, Copyright © Cooltourismical.com

-However, visiting at nighttime has a special charm.
+However, I do recommend visiting the park at nighttime for an hour or so, as it has a special charm.
 Large wooden sculptures lit up as guiding lanterns and the whole ancient forest comes up to life as an enchanting fantasy world.
 Another Avatar’s Pandora.
 Without leaving the atmosphere!

 Magical light shows make thousands of fireflies appear from nowhere.
 Down below, huge silver ferns stay silent and mystical.

 And even if you’re afraid of heights like me, you can easily enjoy the pathways in semidarkness.
 The height effect is minimal due to reduced visibility.